-To be more specific, the heartwood is the dead inner part of the wood, while the sapwood is the living outermost part of any woody stem, branch, or trunk.
+To be more specific, the heartwood is the dead inner part of the wood, while the sapwood is the outermost living part of any woody stem, branch, or trunk.

-Since the sapwood helps in transporting the water and essential minerals (to the leaves, branches, and other parts of the tree) it’s the part that contributes more to the overall growth of any tree.
+Since the sapwood helps in transporting the water and essential minerals (to the leaves, branches, and other parts of the tree), it’s the part that contributes more to the overall growth of any tree.

 Heartwood, on the other hand, acts as a supportive spine of a tree which helps in making them stand for long – no matter how adverse the external conditions are.

-With that said, the heartwood is more useful for woodworking and construction because of its excellent strength and non-shrinkable properties.
+With that said, heartwood is more useful for woodworking and construction because of its excellent strength and non-shrinkable properties.